-You may also like: Famous speeches from every U.S. president
+You may also like: Famous speeches from every US president

-2009: Disney's first Black princess premieres
+2009: Disney's first Black princess arrives

 2010: Dustin Byfuglien wins Stanley Cup with the Chicago Blackhawks

 Fifty-two years after Willie O'Ree desegregated the hockey rink, Dustin Byfuglien had a memorable showing during the 2010 Stanley Cup.
-He tied for team lead of the Chicago Blackhawks with 11 playoff goals, and his team eventually won the Stanley Cup over the Philadelphia Flyers.
+He tied for the team lead of the Chicago Blackhawks with 11 playoff goals, and his team eventually won the Stanley Cup over the Philadelphia Flyers.

 2011: Charles E. Samuels Jr. becomes director of Federal Bureau of Prisons

 Charles E. Samuels started with humble beginnings as a correctional officer in 1988.
-In 2011, he became the first African American man to oversee the Federal Bureau of Prisons.
-All his hard work paid off in 2015 when he was awarded the U.S. Department of Justice's highest award, the Edward H. Levi Award for Outstanding Professionalism and Exemplary Integrity, which recognized his contributions to the law enforcement field.
+In 2011, he became the first Black American man to oversee the Federal Bureau of Prisons.
+All his hard work paid off in 2015 when he was awarded the Department of Justice's highest award, the Edward H. Levi Award for Outstanding Professionalism and Exemplary Integrity, which recognized his contributions to the law enforcement field.

 2012: Fred Luter Jr. is elected the president of the Southern Baptist Convention